 How can you observe your pinning percentage?
 Produce enticing boards by mixing things up.
 How?
 Create 40% inspirationally and motivating pins.
 Also, blend those pins with educating materials.
 Then, 20% of your pins should be about your brand or business.

 After about a few months, check your performance to figure out the best-performing pins and start pinning more of them.
-It is evident that about 80% of all content pinned on Pinterest are Repins.
+About 80% of all content pinned on Pinterest are Repins.
 Leverage that and repin fantastic content your readers will love.

 When Pinning, obey the 80% / 20% guideline.
 That means you share 80% of other pinners content and 20% of yours.